-PHYSICAL EDUCATION 10/20
+PHYSICAL EDUCATION 10\/20

-Physical Education 10 is a required course for the Alberta High School Diploma.
+\Physical Education 10 is a required course for the Alberta High School Diploma.

-This course provides knowledge about the health benefits of physical education through a variety of activities.
-The program is intended to encourage students to participate in active living while interacting positively with others.
+This course provides knowledge about the healthy benefits of physical education through a variety of activities.
+The program is intended to encourage students to assume responsibility to participate in active living while interacting positively with others.
 Students will acquire skills through games units, individual activities, aquatics and outdoor pursuits.
-A fee will be assessed for off-site learning and transportation.
+A fee will be assessed for offsite learning and transportation.